aschmiedeke/gbtdocs/docs/references/observing/script_descriptions/tp_config.rst

 * VEGAS as the backend detector using circular polarization without cross-polarization products [``backend='VEGAS', ``pol='Circular'``]

-* Mode 21 of VEGAS (see Table XXX).
+* Mode 21 of VEGAS (see :numref:`tab-vegas-modes`).
 This mode is defined by a bandwidth of 23.44 MHz, 8192 spectral channels in the eight subband mode of VEGAS [``bandwidth=23.44``, ``nchan=8192``]